Construction of New Delhi: Architecture, planning and early development

-Originally Lutyens wanted to use the gridiron pattern of city planning as was used in other cities like New York, but the hexagonal pattern was later preferred as it could break up the dust storms that swept the landscape; for that same reason, they included many roundabouts and hedges.
-Lutyens and Baker were mainly inspired by other capitals like Washington, Canberra and Pretoria.
-There were three other sites which Lutyens and Baker had selected, east of the Yamuna, north of Shahjahanabad and west of Malcha Mahal.
-From 1914 to 1926 a temporary capital was built and occupied north of Old Delhi, including the Delhi Assembly Building.
-While Baker and Lutyens were designing the larger buildings, the connection between New Delhi and Old Delhi was designed by Robert Tor Russell, and named Connaught Place.
+Originally, Lutyens wanted to use the gridiron pattern of city planning as was used in other cities like New York, but the hexagonal pattern was later preferred as it could break up the dust storms that swept the landscape; for that same reason, the plan retained many roundabouts and hedges.
+Lutyens and Baker took inspiration from capitals like Washington, Canberra and Pretoria.
+There were three other sites which Lutyens and Baker had scouted and selected: east of the Yamuna, north of Shahjahanabad and west of Malcha Mahal.
+From 1914 to 1926, a temporary capital was built and occupied north of Old Delhi in Civil Lines, including the Delhi Assembly Building, where Europeans in Delhi primarily resided.
+While Baker and Lutyens were entrusted with designing the larger buildings, the connection between New Delhi and Old Delhi was designed by Robert Tor Russell, and named Connaught Place.

-The Viceroy, Lutyens and Baker were all in agreement on one idea, that India was going to be independent and they were making the city as the building blocks for the independent India.
-Although Lutyens and Baker did have disagreements, Lutyens wanted the Viceregal Lodge to be on a higher level than the civil servants' offices, whereas Baker thought that in an independent democratic India the ruler and servants should be on the same level.
+The Viceroy, Lutyens, and Baker were all in agreement on one notion though, the prognostication that India might eventually attain independence and that they were constructing the city as the building blocks for an independent India.
+Lutyens and Baker sparred often and had disagreements, one of which was Lutyens' desire to build the Viceregal Lodge on a higher level than the civil servants' offices, whereas Baker, imbued with the principles of egalitarianism, proposed that the ruler and his civil servants should exist on the same level.
 The King and Viceroy approved of Baker's idea.
-Another time Lutyens wanted the slope between the Viceregal Lodge and the two secretariats to be at a steeper angle, whereas Baker believed that a gentle incline would be better as it did not matter whether or not a pedestrian could see the lodge.
-Once again Lutyens was overruled.
+In another instance of diverging sentiments, Lutyens wanted the slope (gradient) between the Viceregal Lodge and the two secretariats to be at a steeper angle, driven by the desire to ensure it could be viewed in its entirety—from the base to the top—from a distance, whereas Baker believed that a gentle incline would be better since the notion of whether or not a pedestrian could see the lodge was moot.
+Lutyens was overruled yet again.
 The duo were not on speaking terms anymore, although New Delhi continued to be built.

-During the early stages of modern Delhi's development after the Delhi Durbar, Sujan Singh and Sunder Singh Dhupia were the new capital's main real estate developers, although their work was stopped due to World War I. The foundation stones of Delhi were shifted from the Coronation Park to Raisina Hill by Sobha Singh, the son of Sujan Singh.
+During the early stages of modern Delhi's development in the wake of the Delhi Durbar, Sujan Singh and Sunder Singh Dhupia were the new capital's primary real estate developers, although their work came to a screeching halt during World War I. The foundation stones of Delhi were shifted from the Coronation Park to Raisina Hill by Sobha Singh, the son of Sujan Singh, in the dead of night to ward off superstitions held by the native populace.